All Episodes

 Well, you know what?

-It's it's like that woman that they called in earlier.
+It's like that woman that called in earlier.

-I guarantee you we we knew every single day why we were there.
+I guarantee you, we knew every single day why we were there.

-And and yeah, it was dangerous, uh, quite a bit dangerous, you know, a lot of times.
+And yeah, it was dangerous, quite a bit dangerous, you know, a lot of times.

-You know, and uh we we were able to get your website on our uh through our satellite onto our computers, and that was uh we would just rush for that website every night uh to get your updates because we didn't have access to any other real news uh over there.
+And that was we would just rush for that website every night to get your updates because we didn't have access to any other real news over there.

-Some some of the places I went had CNN and Fox.
+Some of the places I went had CNN and Fox.

 Exactly.

-And uh, you know, I used your website as a matter of fact to uh convert somebody who was very much a liberal democrat when we came over there.
+And, you know, I used your website, as a matter of fact, to convert somebody who was very much a liberal Democrat when we came over there.

-I I converted him to uh to being a conservative Republican and then talked him into going to the college that I went to in Davenport, uh Iowa here with me.
+I converted him to being a conservative Republican and then talked him into going to the college that I went to in Davenport, Iowa here with me.

-He was from uh California, and he's now living here with me.
+He was from California, and he's now living here with me.

-And uh he's actually got involved in a in a couple of uh political campaigns.
+And he's actually gotten involved in a couple of political campaigns.

 So you had a hand in that, too.